marodrigues20/udemy_java/JavaSpring&ApacheKafkaBootcamp-BasicToComplete/Sections/Section-12/readme.md

 - Amazon provides MSK, which is managed kafka cluster.
 - Google does not has built-in kafka, but there is packaged kafka on google cloud marketplace.

+## 69. Hello Kafka Stream

+- Let’s start quick coding introduction to kafka stream.
+Make sure you already run the preparation, including creating topics.
+On the kafka-order promotion API, we can put any promotion code.
+The product owner decide that it will be better if the promotion code is on uppercase.
+For our first kafka stream application we will transform promotion code to uppercase.
+Follow along the code, don’t worry if you feel confuse.